Tree planting

 Description

-Similar names: reforestation, afforestation, planting saplings, planting seedlings, Muvuca
+Similar names: reforestation, afforestation, planting saplings, planting seedlings

-NOTE: If the main desired outcome is to restore a forest, tree planting should only be implemented where the adoption of cheaper and more time efficient interventions such as assisted natural regeneration (ANR) or farmed managed natural regeneration (FMNR) are not possible.
+NOTE: If the main desired outcome is to restore a forest, tree planting should only be implemented where the adoption of cheaper and more time-efficient interventions such as assisted natural regeneration (ANR) or farmed managed natural regeneration (FMNR) is not possible.

 • Erosion prevention